stuWolf/TaskTitan/README.md

 - When I open the app for the first time, I should be prompted to create a new profile.
 - I should be able to enter my name, email address, and create a password.
-- I should have the option to add a profile picture.
 - I should be able to save my profile and view it.
 - I should receive a confirmation email once my profile is successfully created.
 - I should be able to edit my profile information at any time.